fortify/FortifySyncFoDToSSC/README.md

 to the configured schedules.

+## Docker

+Preview Docker images for running this utility are currently available at https://hub.docker.com/repository/docker/rsenden/sync-fod-to-ssc/.
+These images are subject to change and should not yet be used in production environments.
+Once more testing has been done, these images will likely move to https://hub.docker.com/u/fortifydocker.
+Please see the instructions at https://hub.docker.com/repository/docker/rsenden/sync-fod-to-ssc/ for details on how to configure and run this image.

 ## Synchronization Settings

 Synchronization settings are by default managed automatically by the utility, based on the various